 Caregivers need assistance from family members, friends and support groups, or respite care provided by adult care centers or home health care agencies.

 Caregivers should remember to take care of their health, exercise, eat a healthy diet and manage their stress.
 Participating in hobbies outside the home may help ease some stress.
-It may be helpful to educate others about behavioral symptoms and what they can expect when spending time with your loved one.

 When a person with frontotemporal dementia requires 24-hour care, most families turn to nursing homes.
 Plans made ahead of time will make this transition easier and may allow the person to be involved in the decision-making process.